How to Read Level 2 Market Data & Time and Sales

 Example.
 1000 shares on Arca.

 Once I place those orders in, my bids go on to the exchange and I need to wait to get filled.
 Keep in mind, all these orders on the left side, the bids, and then asks on the right, are just pending orders.
-Meaning they are sitting there on the exchange and not filled yet.
-You’ll only know an order is filled, if you see the transaction gets printed on the time and sales, also known as the tape.

-T&S also known as the tape:
+T&S, also known as the tape:

 Adding liquidity, taking liquidity to the market:

-If I were to sit on the bid waiting to get filled. and adding to liquidity I'm adding to the amount of shares bidding.
+If I were to sit on the bid waiting to get filled. and adding to liquidity, I'm adding to the amount of shares bidding.

 Removing liquidity - Basically get filled right away.
 Hitting the bid or ask will incur more fees.
 Unless its flat rate.